bobblet11/HKU-interview/README.md

 USE INSTRUCTIONS:

-This submission has no backend and relies on localStorage as a database. accounts are:
+This submission has no backend and relies on sessionStorage as a database. all changes made to the website will be lost when the session closes.

+accounts are:
 ```
 ADMIN
 admin:admin